 Acid stained concrete is the most widely recognized form of decorative concrete and stamped concrete is the second most recognized form of decorative concrete.

-Stamped concrete is the process of making an impression on a freshly poured slab so as to shape the slab itself into whatever type or style of flooring you wish to make.
-You must stamp the concrete immediately after pouring to insure the texture will take.
+Stamped concrete is the process of making an impression on a freshly poured slab to shape the slab into whatever type or style of flooring you wish to make.
+You must stamp the concrete immediately after pouring to ensure the texture will take.
 There are many different types of stamps such as cobblestone, brick, random stone, flag stone, slate, etc. Once the slab is stamped it is allowed to cure for a period of time prior to coloring.
 The only drawback to stamped concrete is the coloring process.
-Due to the multiple mixes or content in each bag or load of concrete it is difficult to insure exact coloring.
+Due to the multiple mixes or content in each bag or load of concrete it is difficult to ensure exact coloring.
 While we can get close, it must be understood that the color on a sample board cannot be exactly matched to the slab.
 The plus side is that the concrete impression is permanent.

 Decorative concrete, whether stamped or overlaid, is so close to the real thing that most people cannot tell the difference.
 It is a beautiful product that is endless in uses, designs, colors, and applications.